 The budget will not be paid out in cash and will cease to exist if and insofar as the employee has not used it within the calendar year.
 It is not possible to save up this budget.
-The starting date of the chosen training course, development programme or financial picture must be before 30 November of each year.
+The chosen sustainable employability measure must start before 30 November each year.

 One sustainable Employability Day is linked to the budget and is allocated to the employee to work on employability.
-The employee can use this Day for targeted training and development projects in the field of sustainable employability, both within and outside the industry, or to have a personal career interview.
+The employee can use this day for targeted training and development projects in the field of sustainable employability, both within and outside the industry, or to have a personal career interview.